-That role play reflected what usually happens when development workers come into a community.
+The role play reflected what usually happens when development workers come into a community, and how the community facilitates a development worker when they visit.
 Often, they consult with just a few specific people or whoever is available at the time.
-A lot of groups that we are discussing in this module are not included - women, youth, persons Living with a disability and the elderly.
+A lot of groups that we are discussing in this module are not included - women, youth, Persons Living with a Disability, and the Elderly.
 Without everyone's involvement and contribution, not all energy needs will be met.